stormshift/automation/docs/GPU-DEMO.md

 ```

+## Tensorflow Jobs using GPUs

-## Show Tensorflow Jobs using a GPU
+Show Tensorflow Jobs using GPUs.

 Clone the tensorflow-playground repo:
 ```